 When Coursera began, the online courses on offer were available without any restrictions.
 Users for offline learning could even download the videos.

 Since then, things have changed a number of times, from a course structure with a fixed start and end date to a self-paced learning schedule and other variations.
-In the summer of 2016, it was announced that the platform wants to focus entirely on a system with fixed course sessions, mainly because of the improved completion rates in courses where a “learning cohort” learns and interacts collaboratively.
+Later they announced that the platform wants to focus entirely on a system with fixed course sessions, mainly because of the improved completion rates in courses where a “learning cohort” learns and interacts collaboratively.

 However, many MOOCs are offered frequently (every 4-6 weeks), so even when learners miss the start date of a course, they soon get another chance to participate.